Jasonblalack/zyngapoker/Installation.md

 Sometimes this script is named `easy_install3`, `easy_install-3` or `easy_install-3.2`.
 If `easy_install` for Python 3 is not installed, you can easily do this using:

     $ curl -O http://python-distribute.org/distribute_setup.py
     OR
     $ wget http://python-distribute.org/distribute_setup.py

-Then install it:
+Then install it do (please use be sure to use the Python3 executable):

     $ python3 distribute_setup.py

 This should work on all systems.
-On Windows you must be sure to execucte it in the "Admin Console" though.
-After this easy_install should be installed on your system.
+On Windows you must be sure to execucte it in the "Admin Console".
+On Linux it might require a "sudo".
+After this `easy_install` should be installed on your system.
 Sometimes you need to add the scripts folder to your PATH though.

 ## Installing Jasy manually